MuhammedAkcin/MY-DEVOPS/projects/204-docker-swarm-deployment-of-phonebook-app-on-python-flask-mysql/README.md

     - Create a separate instance with `instance profile` to be first manager node of the swarm.
 Within the `user-data` script;

-      - Set the first manager node hostname as `Grand-Master`.
+      - Set the first manager node hostname as `Grand-Master`

       - Initialize Docker swarm.